 Injection of OTX-TIC implant in the anterior chamber of the eye.

 Implant drops down and resides in the iridocorneal angle.

-To lower IOP, physicians typically initiate treatment by prescribing drugs administered as eye drops.
-These drugs either decrease fluid production or enhance fluid drainage.
-The classes of topical drugs used to treat glaucoma include prostaglandin analogs, or PGAs, beta-blockers, alpha-adrenergic agonists and carbonic anhydrase inhibitors.
-PGAs are the most widely prescribed class of drugs for glaucoma and are considered first-line glaucoma treatment.
-PGAs reduce IOP by enhancing the clearance and drainage of ocular fluid.
-The most frequently prescribed PGA is once-daily latanoprost, although travoprost, unoprostone and bimatoprost are also frequently used in the management of open-angle glaucoma.
-In cases where glaucoma is not easily managed by a drug regimen, surgical or laser treatments may be undertaken.
+Glaucoma is a disease that damages your eye’s optic nerve.6 It usually happens when fluid builds up in the front part of your eye, thereby increasing intraocular pressure (IOP).
+Elevated IOP is associated with damage to the optic nerve, which may result in irreversible vision loss.6 Glaucoma is the second leading cause of blindness in the world.7 The Glaucoma Research Foundation estimates that over three million Americans have glaucoma.9 To lower IOP, physicians typically initiate treatment by prescribing drugs administered as eye drops10.
+The classes of topical drugs used to treat glaucoma include prostaglandin analogs, or PGAs, beta-blockers, alpha-adrenergic agonists and carbonic anhydrase inhibitors.11,12 These drugs decrease IOP by either decreasing fluid production or enhancing fluid drainage.11,12 PGAs are the most widely prescribed class of drugs for glaucoma and are considered first-line glaucoma treatment.10 PGAs reduce IOP by enhancing the clearance and drainage of ocular fluid.11 The most frequently prescribed PGA is once-daily latanoprost, although travoprost, unoprostone and bimatoprost are also frequently used in the management of open-angle glaucoma.12 In cases where glaucoma is not easily managed by a drug regimen, surgical or laser treatments may be undertaken.10